Topics in this article

 Another risk in using AI security systems is the possibility of false positives: the technology can sometimes flag benign activities as threats, leading to unnecessary disruptions, wasted resources and the erosion of trust in AI systems.

-The ugly: how cybercriminals abuse AI
+The ugly: How cybercriminals abuse AI

 Criminals are using AI to develop more complex and harder-to-detect cyberattacks, including: